 Download a copy of our spreadsheet to use in your own biz here!

-As many of you noted in your comments on my annual income report for 2017, a HUGE bulk of my income last year came from sponsored posts ($53,882.50 to be exact, which was over 70% of my income).
+As many of you noted in your comments on my annual income report for 2017, a HUGE bulk of my income in the last years came from sponsored posts ($53,882.50 to be exact, which was over 70% of my income).
 This really scared me, as I don’t like to ever have one source be that high.
 It could go away tomorrow and then what?

 Plus, with sponsored content, you’re trading time for dollars, meaning it’s not scalable.
 It’s time-consuming, versus other more passive streams like affiliate marketing and product creation.

-Thus, I spent a lot of January backing off from sponsored content and putting that time into more scalable projects, like affiliates, my email list, and my own products.
-Our affiliate efforts have really paid off–in just 5 months, we increased our affiliate marketing revenue by 380%, and I couldn’t be happier.
-How’d we do it?
-We wrote a whole post about it here:
+Thus, I spent a lot of January 2018 backing off from sponsored content and putting that time into more scalable projects, like affiliates, my email list, and my own products.
+Our affiliate efforts really paid off–in just 5 months, we increased our affiliate marketing revenue by 380%, and I couldn’t be happier.
+You can read more about affiliate marketing here!

-Another big change this year in working with brands is that I’m only taking clients who book a bundle of 4 posts minimum (except in rare cases or for occasional social-only posts, as shared above).
-It’s so great to minimize the number of brands I’m working with to just those who are great and easy to work with, perfectly in line with Root + Revel’s mission, provide me with repeat work and help me plan in advance.
+Another big change in working with brands is that I only took clients who booked a bundle of 4 posts minimum (except in rare cases or for occasional social-only posts, as shared above).
+It’s so great to minimize the number of brands I’m working with to just those who are great and easy to work with, perfectly in line with my mission, provide me with repeat work and help me plan in advance.

-For example, our edit calendar is completely booked through December 2018, totaling $40,000 in sponsored content for the year.
+For example, our edit calendar was completely booked through December 2018, totaling $40,000 in sponsored content for the year.

 Whew!
 I know that was a lot, but I hope it helped give you clarity, confidence and inspiration on taking action when working with brands for your blog.
 Good luck!